I’ve been on Fiverr for a few months and recently I stopped receiving gig requests. What happened?

 If you’re not careful, you can price yourself out of the market.
 This can happen even if you don’t update your prices.
-Fiverr is not a platform that you can set your prices and forget about it.
+Fiverr is not a platform where you can set your prices and forget about them.
 Fiverr is like a plant you have to water it from time to time.
 If you don’t, well, you know what happens when you don’t water a plant.

 It’s very easy to copy a gig on Fiverr.
 Many people start on Fiverr by looking at what’s successful and duplicating that.
-Your gig maybe surround by a number of copies.
+Your gig may be surrounded by a number of copies.
 This can cause potential buyers to think your gig is fake or low quality.
 I constantly watch my competition.
 Their actions can impact your lively hood.

 You’re drowning in competition

 One day you may be the only gig in town.
-The next day, there’s a 1,000 people offer similar services.
+The next day, there are 1,000s of people offering similar services.
 I don’t mean copycats.
-There are real sellers that have build a reputation in the space you’re operating in.
+There are real sellers that have built a reputation in the space you’re operating in.
 This can be a challenge to overcome.